 Retail health, urgent care and emergency services

-Retail health clinic, before deductible
+Retail health clinic, office visits (evaluation only), before deductible

-Urgent care, before deductible
+Urgent care, office visits (evaluation only), before deductible

-Emergency room, 30% coinsurance after deductible
+Emergency room (waived if admitted); 30% coinsurance, after deductible

 Diagnostic tests, X-rays, lab services and radiology services

 Tier 1a and Tier 1b drugs

 Tier 1 includes low-cost generic drugs—proven to be as safe as brand-name drugs—and, on some formularies, select brand-name drugs.